 But Bob is now in his eighties, and for several years he searched for a younger believer to run Santa's Workshop.
 He even appeared on the QVC cable TV network in 1999 to make an appeal for a worthy successor, someone who would maintain the park's integrity.
 Greg Cunningham, a local man who apparently was watching QVC that day, wrote to Bob and told him everything he wanted to hear.

 "I wanted to believe," Bob concedes, and the two men signed a contract in early 2001.

 Then Greg was arrested, and subsequently convicted, of embezzlement, forgery, and grand larceny in previous business deals (He's currently in a New York state prison, and is expected to be there for the next 20 years.)

 Santa's Workshop did not open during the summer of 2001.
 Many thought it was closed for good.

 Happily -- this is a story about Santa, after all -- the park did not die.
 Bob Reiss regained control.
 Santa's Workshop is open for business again.
-Bob has even found a new new owner, one who has pledged to us that "This place will be here forever," and who has granted Bob the right to hang around as long as he likes.
+Bob found a new, new owner, Doug Waterbury, who pledged to us that, "This place will be here forever," and granted Bob the right to hang around as long as he liked.

-Bob Reiss insists that the new era at Santa's Workshop will look pretty much like the old era.
-When we asked if the park might incorporate pieces of Kwaanza, Chanukah, Ramadan, Saturnalia, and other winter solstice holidays, in an effort to become more PC, Bob deflected the suggestion.
+Bob Reiss told us that the new era at Santa's Workshop will look pretty much like the old era.
+When we asked if the park might incorporate pieces of Kwaanza, Chanukah, Ramadan, Saturnalia, and other winter solstice holidays, in an effort to become more inclusive, Bob deflected the suggestion.
 "We try our best to stay as true to the legend as we can," he said.
 "I think we'd screw it up if we tried otherwise."